syncfusion-content/fileformat-docs/FileFormat/DocIO/MailMerge.md

 {% highlight vbnet %}
 [VB]

-'Open the template document.
+'Opens the template document.

 Dim document As New WordDocument("Template.docx")

-'Get the employee details as “IEnumerable” collection
+'Gets the employee details as “IEnumerable” collection

 Dim employeeList As List(Of Employee) = GetEmployees()

-'Create an instance of “MailMergeDataTable” by specifying mail merge group name and “IEnumerable” collection.
+'Creates an instance of “MailMergeDataTable” by specifying mail merge group name and “IEnumerable” collection.

 Dim dataTable As New MailMergeDataTable("Employees", employeeList)

-'Perform Mail merge
+'Performs Mail merge

 document.MailMerge.ExecuteGroup(dataTable)

-'Save & close the Word document instance
+'Saves and closes the Word document instance

 document.Save("Result.docx")